ArthurHtbk/leonie-frontend/README.md

 - Contact
 - A log-in page that grants admin credentials

 Admin user can update content on biography, dates, music, and gallery pages.
-The website being still in production, it is not quite finished yet.
+The website is still in production, and is not quite finished yet.

 ## Packages & dependencies